open-telemetry/opentelemetry.io/content/en/blog/2024/llm-observability.md

 By keeping a close eye on these aspects, you can not only save costs but also avoid hitting request limits, ensuring your LLM applications perform optimally.

-## What are the signal that you should be looking at?
+## What are the signals that you should be looking at?

 Integrating Large Language Models (LLMs) into applications represents a pivotal shift from traditional machine learning (ML) practices, particularly because